JJ/perl6em/txt/1-liners.md

 <a id="orge9742a4"></a>

-# γ - Thinking like computers do
+# Thinking like computers do

 You probably know, or at least have made an educated guess, that computers are unlike humans.
 But since expressions are entered in pretty much the same way you would use